untydev/website/site/2022/11/estimate-reading-time-eleventy.md

 module.exports = { estimateReadingTime }
 ```

-To use the function in your templates, you need to add a [filter](https://www.11ty.dev/docs/filters/) or [shortcode](https://www.11ty.dev/docs/shortcodes/)
+To use the function in my templates, I needed to add a [filter](https://www.11ty.dev/docs/filters/) or [shortcode](https://www.11ty.dev/docs/shortcodes/) to my Eleventy configuration file:
-in your Eleventy configuration file.
-I did it like this:

 ```js
 /**